 This situation sounds tricky because it doesn’t just involve Aaron’s girlfriend, but her entire family.
 For some people, family comes first, even if that means sacrificing their own financial security.
 It’s a price they’re willing to pay.
 Still, it may be possible to help her.

 First, I think it’s important to be leery of debt consolidation companies.
 These are not the same as consumer counseling services.
 When my brother got into financial trouble, he and his wife sought help from a debt consolidation company.
 They regret making this choice.
 The company didn’t do everything they promised, and in fact, made matters worse.

 Dave Ramsey is wary of all debt consolidation services, but from what I’ve heard, there are reputable non-profit agencies that can help people with their problems.
 At MSN Money, Liz Pulliam Weston has put together a short guide to credit counseling.
 A recent Consumer Reports article suggested starting with these two organizations:

 - Association of Independent Consumer Credit Counseling Agencies

-I’ve also heard people recommend United Family Services.
-Also, the U.S. Federal Trade Commission has an on-line guide to choosing a credit counselor.
+The U.S. Federal Trade Commission has an online guide to choosing a credit counselor.
 (And don’t forget to that Dave Ramsey’s Total Money Makeover has helped many people turn their lives around — including me!)